MST 1002Y. Advanced Latin: Augustine's Sermons - P. King

 Prerequisite: Level Two Latin pass OR completion of MST1001 OR permission of the instructor

-MST 1003Y Professional development for Medieval Studies PhDs - C. O’Hogan
+MST 1003Y.
+Professional Development for Medieval Studies PhDs - S. Sobecki

 This course is intended to prepare PhD students in Medieval Studies for the job market.
 It will provide for them an overview of the non-scholarly skills they will need to acquire for the academic job search and for their professional lives beyond the job search, as well as give them information about non-academic options.
 The course will meet for 12 two-hour sessions over the course of three academic years and will include presentations from a range of faculty and guest speakers, with special attention given to the unusual challenges faced by students in our unit.
 Individual sessions will include coverage of the following topics: